vavardan/OCI-DNS-view/README.md

 ## **Overview**
 This configuration enables centralized management of private DNS zones within a Hub VCN, controlled by a central network team.
 All DNS configurations, including zone creation and record updates, are streamlined through a single management plane.
 This ensures consistency, simplifies administration and eliminates the complexity of managing DNS across multiple environments and OCI regions.

-This document comprises configuration views for multiple use cases:
+This document provides configuration views for the following use cases:
-1. Private DNS configuration view and animation for Hub & Spoke architecture in One Region.
+- Single-Region Deployment: Private DNS configuration view and animation for a Hub and Spoke architecture within one OCI region.
-2. Private DNS configuration view and animation for Multi Region, where Hub & Spoke VCNs are peered via Remote Peering Connection (RPC).
+- Multi-Region Deployment: Private DNS configuration view and animation for a setup where Hub & Spoke VCNs are interconnected via Remote Peering Connection (RPC).

 &nbsp;